RedHatInsights/ai-web-clients/packages/ai-client-common/README.md

 ### Streaming Support

 The streaming interface has been updated to standardize chunk handling across all AI clients.
-The `afterChunk` callback now receives an `IStreamChunk` object with standardized structure.
+The `handleChunk` callback now receives an `IStreamChunk` object with standardized structure.

 #### IStreamChunk Interface